Department of Biological Sciences

 BIOL 598 – Graduate Seminar (various topics)

-- Jennifer Crossman.
+- Jennifer Brown.
 MS Biology candidate.
-Jennifer is studying the consequences of harvester ant foraging on the seed bank of slickspot peppergrass.
+Jennifer is studying the consequences of harvester ant foraging on the seed bank on slickspot peppergrass, and on the potential of seed introductions to augment peppergrass populations.

 - Joshua White.
 MS Biology 2009.
 “Seed predation on slickspot peppergrass by the Owyhee harvester ant.”
 Josh was the recipient of Boise State’s “Distinguished Masters Thesis” Award for 2009.